 Do-It-Yourself Repair Process

-You might improve the appearance of a superficial scratch by buffing the surface over the scratch with a dry #0000 steel wool pad.
+- You can improve the appearance of a superficial scratch by buffing the surface over the scratch with a dry #0000 steel wool pad.

 Damage to Avoid